k98kurz/sqloquent/dox.md

 Produces a property to be set on a model, allowing it to access the related model through the relation.

+### `RelatedModel(ModelProtocol)`

+Interface showing what a related model returned from an ORM helper function or RelationProtocol.create_property will behave.
+This is used for relations where the primary model is associated with a single secondary model.

+### `RelatedCollection(Protocol)`

+Interface showing what a related model returned from an ORM helper function or RelationProtocol.create_property will behave.
+This is used for relations where the primary model is associated with multiple secondary models.

 ### `Relation`